HU-Qiqi/HU-Qiqi.github.io/_pages/about.md

 - Journal Reviewer for JCS.

 # 📝 Experiences
-- *2021.01 - 2021.11*, Intership in Qingdao University, focusing on secure outsourcing computation and privacy preserving.
+- *2021.01 - 2021.11*, Internship in Qingdao University, focusing on secure outsourcing computation and privacy preserving.
 - *2024.01 - 2024.12*, Internship @SUSTech, focusing on trustworthy diffusion models and content security in AIGC.